 Pydio is one of the good options for data sharing and synchronizing across devices.
 It’s a web-rich app that allows viewing various file formats like video, audio, office doc, Pdf, etc. You can set this open source personal cloud storage software for both personal and office use.

 You can modify, access, and share all the files and docs using Pydio client software for Linux, Windows, and macOS.
 This best cloud storage for Linux offers password-protected sharing and on-demand sub-folder synchronization on multiple devices.

 StackSync is an open-source, scalable Personal Cloud solution for Linux.
 This Dropbox-like cloud server tool is developed on top of OpenStack swift, which focuses on the demand of any organization to store all the data in one encrypted place.

 Its cloud server has some optimization components that help lots of users access and share cloud files and documents.
-All the access and data sharing are encrypted in every user’s end.
-Thus any breach of any data is quite difficult on the organizational cloud server solution.
+All the access and data sharing are encrypted on every user’s end.
+Thus, any data breach is quite difficult on the organizational cloud server solution.